Life Alert Emergency Response: Slogan trademark history

 According to the United States Patent and Trademark Office, after first applying in October 1990, LifeCall registered the phrase "I've fallen, and I can't get up" as a trademark in September 1992 until its status was cancelled in 1999 (LifeCall went out of business in 1993).
-In October 2002, the similar phrase "Help!
-I've fallen, and I can't get up!" became a registered trademark of Life Alert Emergency Response, Inc. The registration was cancelled in May 2013.
+In October 2002, the phrase "Help!
+I've fallen, and I can't get up!" became a registered trademark of Life Alert Emergency Response, Inc. The registration expired in May 2013.
 A new registration was granted in May 2014.
-Life Alert had filed for the phrase "Help, I've fallen & can't get up!" in March 2001, but the application was abandoned in November 2001.
 In June 2007, the phrase "I've fallen, and I can't get up!" also became a registered trademark of Life Alert.
 Both phrases are currently used on their website as well as in their commercials.